carpentries-incubator/multiple-linear-regression-public-health/_episodes/04-assumptionsAndFit.md

 the proportion of variation in the outcome variable explained by the explanatory variable.
-In the context of multiple linear regression, a caveat emerges to $R^2$: adding explanatory variables to our model will always increase $R^2$, even if the explanatory variables do not have relationships with the response variable.
+In the context of multiple linear regression, a caveat emerges to $R^2$: adding explanatory variables to our model will always increase $R^2$, even if the explanatory variables are not related to the response variable.
 Therefore, when interpreting the output from `summ()`, look at the $R^2_{adj}$.
 This is an $R^2$ corrected for the number of variables in the model.
 In some cases, the adjusted and unadjusted metrics will be (near) equal.
 In other cases, the differences